CoderYoyoS/NDS_Asssignment1_B00029598_B00082716_B00079288_Report/README.md

  Just start getting the ideas flowing, it doesn't have to be perfect first time.
 Write, commit, push and review it together weekly.

-Requirements : Install Pandoc, Latex and Composer on your machine (Composer not essential but highly recommended to automate builds)
+Requirements : Install Pandoc, Latex and NPM on your machine (NPM not essential but highly recommended to automate builds)

 Uploaded to this repository will be:
  - All docs relating to deliverables on the report will be in './resource/' for reference/guidelines/deadlines and everything the team needs to know